Lu-Feng/STA-VPR/README.md

 ## Citation

-If you find this code or our work helpful for your research, please cite the following papers:
+If you find this code or our work helpful for your research, please cite the following paper:
 ```
 @ARTICLE{stavpr,
 author={F. {Lu} and B. {Chen} and X. -D. {Zhou} and D. {Song}},